Laura & Michelle’s EFT Supervision

 Our job is to keep a careful eye on your progress and warn you of the places where you might slip or hurt yourself.
-We even make suggestions about the best way through the rough places.
+And we'll even make suggestions about the best way through the rough places.

 We’re not able to do this because we’ve already climbed your mountain.
-We are not standing at the top of your mountain, looking down at you.
+It's not because we are not standing at the top of your mountain, looking down at you.
 If we’re able to help you climb your mountain, it’s because we are on our own mountains, side by side with your mountain.
-We have had our journeys on a similar path.
-We all get stuck climbing and can be unsure how to proceed.
-We understand that.

 Our mountains are there too.
 And we’ve got our binoculars out and can see your mountain and where you are on it.
-We can look at how far you have come, what you have done to get there, and where you are currently stuck.
-We will help you navigate the difficult parts as they come up, give you strategies and share ways of approaching these obstacles.
+Because of this we can look at how far you have come, what you have done to get there, and where you are currently stuck.
+We will also help you navigate the difficult parts as they come up.
+As well as give you strategies and share new ways of approaching these obstacles.

 We aren’t perfect and are still learning.
 You won’t be perfect either.. and you won’t be alone.
 We’ll be with you.

-I can remember listening to Sue Johnson at my first externship and feeling almost awestruck.
-Wow - this is what I want to do.
-I had found a beautiful and compassionate way of working with couples and there was research to back it up.
-And then I started the hard work of learning it.
-In the years since I first fell in love with EFT I have attended multiple externships, core skills, training events, hours and hours of supervision and read all the books.
+I have attended multiple externships, core skills, training events, hours and hours of supervision, and read all the books.
 All to feel like I am getting it right.
-Still in some of those tough sessions, I will notice that voice in the back of my head saying this couple really needs a good therapist.
+Still, in some of those tough sessions, I will notice that voice in the back of my head saying this couple really needs a good therapist.
 One who is smart enough to figure this out and who really understands how this attachment stuff works.

 I am a licensed psychologist with over 20 years of clinical experience in treatment, supervision, and research.
 After 10 years as the director of clinical training for a Master’s in Clinical Psychology degree program, I went back into private practice knowing I wanted to work with couples.
 I found EFT when I was looking to update myself on the current research on helping couples.
 My early training had been in integrated behavioral couples therapy and the Gottman model.

 Now, I am an ICEEFT Certified EFT Therapist and a supervisor candidate mentored by ICEEFT Trainer Sharon Chatkupt Lee and Certified Supervisor Karyn Bristol.
-I am also the president of the Houston Community for Emotionally Focused Therapy for 2020-2021 years.
-I am dedicated to my own learning and growth as an EFT Therapist and supervisor and regularly engage in supervision and consultation when I'm not feeding into my very healthy obsession with the board game The Settlers of Catan!
+Additionally, I have served as the president of the Houston Community for Emotionally Focused Therapy for 2020-2021 years.
+Continued learning and growth as an EFT Therapist and supervisor are very important to me and because of this I regularly engage in supervision and consultation.
+When I'm not feeding into my very healthy obsession with the board game The Settlers of Catan, of course!

 After reading Hold Me Tight I understood I was observing attachment distress.
-After completing the externship I understood couples were getting caught in cycles that created more distance and distress.
+And only after completing the externship, I was able to recognize that couples were getting caught in cycles that created more distance and distress.
 I felt relief and hope.
 I was eager to learn more.